 After discharge Lewis began writing essays and published them, winning awards and earning the respect of other scholars and writers.
 He studied at Oxford between 1919 and 1924 studying Greek and Latin literature, English, as well as philosophy and history.
-He also tutored other students in philosophy, English and literature for 29 years.
+He also tutored other students in philosophy, English, and literature for 29 years.
 He became a Fellow of Magdalen College, and chair of Medieval and Renaissance Literature.

 George McDonald's writings and G.K.
 Chesterton's book The Everlasting Man, and his friendship with J.R.R.
 Tolkien all served to lead Lewis back to Christianity.
 His writings soon began to have Christian themes.

-Jack's brother, Warnie, lived with Jack most of their adult lives.
+Jack's brother, Warnie, lived with Jack for most of their adult lives.
 He remained a bachelor and had a problem with alcohol that concerned Jack.
 They were very close friends as well as brothers.

 In the 1940s Lewis was asked if he would be willing to do a series broadcast talks on BBC.
 His masterful apologetic book Mere Christianity was born out of the first set of broadcast messages.
 He went on to do three more broadcast series.

-Jack takes a wife
+Jack Takes a Wife

-In the 1950s, an American poet and writer named Joy Davidman Grehsam began writing him as a fan of his work.
+In the 1950s, an American poet and writer named Joy Davidman Gresham began writing him as a fan of his work.
 She had quite a checkered past, once a communist and an atheist, but finally found Christ and converted to Christianity.
 She was separated and was eventually divorced from an alcoholic abusive husband.
 She moved to England with her two sons and she and Lewis became very close friends.
 He married her in 1958 in a civil union to prevent her deportation back to the states.
 She was found shortly after to have cancer.
 Lewis realized his love for her and married her at her bedside in a religious ceremony.
 She later recovered and they spent the next two years in wedded bliss, traveling and loving one another.
-Sadly, however, the cancer returned and she passed away in July 1960.
+Sadly, however, cancer returned and she passed away in July 1960.
 Lewis was devastated.
-Out of his grief he penned the book, A Grief Observed, relating with raw candor the pain of losing his wife.
-He was so concerned about his association with it that he penned it under the name NW Clerk; however it was placed under his name after his death.
+Out of his grief, he penned the book, A Grief Observed, relating with raw candor the pain of losing his wife.
+He was so concerned about his association with it that he penned it under the name NW Clerk; however, it was placed under his name after his death.
 It is a very powerful read.

-The best of C.S.
+The Best of C.S.
 Lewis Literature

 As a writer, C.S.
 Lewis' brilliance was evidenced in his ability to write in a wide variety of genres with equal mastery.
 Here is an author who wrote the children's classic fantasy novel series, The Chronicles of Narnia (enjoyed equally by adults), with extraordinary imagination and creativity, and the brilliantly shrewd, apologetic work, Mere Christianity.